Joyce Williams (tennis): Career

 Williams competed in the Wightman Cup, a women's team tennis competition between the United States and Great Britain, in 1967, 1970, 1971 and 1972.
 She was also a member of the British Federation Cup team, playing a total of nine ties in 1969, 1970, 1972 and 1973 and compiling a 6–5 win–loss record.

-Williams won nine singles titles at the Scottish Championships and shared the title with Corinne Molesworth in 1972.
-In addition, she won the German Indoor Championships in 1968, defeating Helga Niessen in the final, and the Scandinavian title in 1970.
+During her career, Williams had wins over Margaret Court, Evonne Goolagong, Wade, Ann Haydon-Jones, and Judy Dalton.

 After her retirement as a player in 1976, she became a tennis coach and BBC radio commentator.

 Personal life

 She married BBC tennis correspondent Gerald Williams in 1964 but later divorced.
 In all, she married five times.